 At some point, surfers figured out that if they made their surfboards wider and thicker while also making them shorter, they could get the best of both worlds: a surfboard that is both adept at paddling and catching waves and easy to maneuver.

 This innovation, the hybrid surfboard, was versatile in multiple settings and didn’t ride like previous boards.
-This, ladies and gentlemen, is what the volume-shifted snowboard was inspired by!
+This, ladies and gentlemen, is what the volume shifted snowboard was inspired by!

 But Seriously, What Are They?

 Simply put, a volume shifted snowboard has a large waist width and is meant to be ridden 3-6cm shorter than your normal snowboard size.
 Volume shifted boards possess the same surface area (volume) as a longer board and, therefore, have the same advantages.
-However, since the surface area is displaced—or shifted—to the width of the board, a rider can use a version that is less lengthy, simultaneously giving him the advantages of a short snowboard!
+However, since the surface area is displaced—or shifted—to the width of the board, a rider can use a version that is less lengthy, simultaneously giving them the advantages of a short snowboard!

 If that definition left you confused, don’t sweat it.
-Wrapping your head around the volume-shifted-board concept can be tricky at first!
+Wrapping your head around the volume shifted board concept can be tricky at first!
 Here’s another way to think about it: Volume shifted boards have decreased length and increased width—effectively keeping the surface area identical to that of a longer board with a standard waist width.